freerange/site/soups/weeknotes/week-227-links.snip.markdown

 ### [Meetings at Medium](https://medium.com/about-holacracy/93446941a52a)

 "Holocracy" describes, among other things, a technique for running meetings and managing "tensions" within teams.
 There's a lot more at [holocracy.org](holocracy.org), if you can penetrate the slick presentation.
 Perhaps [this interview](http://youtu.be/hRleiXJH9_I?t=7m10s) with Ev Williams (who runs Medium) is a simpler introduction.
+[This quote](http://holacracy.org/blog/evan-williams-on-building-a-mindful-company) also jumped out at me:

+> People think "freedom, no job description, everybody does everything, it's totally flat, and that's cool because we're all down with those rules".
+But actually that creates tons of anxiety and inefficiency, and various modes of dysfunction, whether we have to build consensus around every decision, or I'm gonna do a land grab for power...
+People romanticize startup cultures, but I know it's fairly rare that people in startups say "this is it, it is amazing and everybody is super-productive and going along"

 One aspect that seems to be emphasised is the idea of an [organisation's purpose](http://www.youtube.com/watch?v=knPl11JIuT0&feature=youtu.be), which is something I think that [we](/) struggle with -- "what is the *purpose* of GFR?".
 As I said, there's a lot of slick presentation to penetrate here, but I'm hoping to find a kernel of insight that might help our company. {by james-adam}

 ### [Simon Sinek: How great leaders inspire action](http://www.ted.com/talks/simon_sinek_how_great_leaders_inspire_action.html)